-🔀 Group Viewer  🔀
+🔀 Group Viewer

-This window will let you compute and visualize groups within the currently visible network.
-Select the algorithm you want to see, then compute the groups and select the number of groups.
+This window lets you compute and visualize groups within the currently visible network.
+Select the algorithm to use, click Compute, and then select the number of groups to view.

-Algorithm: Newman 💙
+SubgroupAlgorithm: Newman 🗸

-Select a number of groups to see: 1 💲
+Number of groups to view:

-Compute Reset Close
+Compute Grid View Reset Close

-• The Newman grouping is used to find clusters in a network.
+The Newman grouping is used to find clusters in a network.
 I began increasing the number of groups to view until the larger cluster began to break up.